discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 - Please also read through the [Nightmare fractal page](/fractals/nightmare) for general encounter information!

 <Message>
 These rotations are **not** set in stone and therefore you should adjust your gameplay with how your party plays.
-Pay attention to the length of the phases, any upcoming CC that might be needed and also pay attention to your energy and the management thereof.
+Pay attention to the length of the phases, any upcoming CC that might be needed, and also pay attention to your energy and the management thereof.
 </Message>

 <Tabs outlined>